What Retaliation Looks Like

 Many actions or chain of events can be considered retaliatory – there’s no one set list of behaviors that meet the legal definition.
 However, certain criteria are required for unlawful retaliation to be deemed to have taken place, including: a protected act (such as making a specific complaint that reports your employer for violations of an employment law, or the rejection of a sexual advance), a direct and harmful action against you by your employer, and, finally, a causal link between your action and your employer’s reaction (such as a short time period between your complaint and any negative action by your employer).

 If you believe you may have been the victim of retaliation by your employer, don’t wait to get legal help.
-Contact The Law Office of Christopher Q. Davis, PLLC today to find out what your legal rights are at (646) 430-7930.
+Contact The Working Solutions Law Firm, PLLC today to find out what your legal rights are at (646) 430-7930.